Why is French So Different from Other Romance Languages?

 Lexical Influences

-French has a significant number of borrowed words from Germanic languages due to historical invasions and interactions.
+French has a significant number of borrowed words from Germanic and Romance languages due to historical invasions and interactions.
 Additionally, the influence of English on modern French has introduced many new terms, especially in technology and popular culture.

 The diverse regional dialects within France, such as Provençal, Breton, and Alsatian, have contributed to the richness of the French vocabulary.
 These dialects have left traces in the standard French language.
 Other dialects of French outside France include: Belgian French, Swiss French, Québecois (Canadian French), Louisiana Cajun French (different from Louisiana Creole), and Haitian French.